google-research/kauldron/kauldron/data/tf/README.md

 Additionally, sources datasets can be combined using:

-* `kmix.SampleFromDatasets`: Sample from a combination of datasets.
+* `kd.data.tf.SampleFromDatasets`: Sample from a combination of datasets.

 ## Implement your own

-All kmix classes inherit from this simple protocol.
+All classes inherit from this simple protocol.

 ```python
 class TFDataPipeline(kd.data.Pipeline):